open-mmlab/mmaction2/tools/data/ava_kinetics/README.md

 - `avakinetics_anotation`: the directory to ava-kinetics anotations.
 Defaults to `./ava_kinetics_v1_0`.
 - `avakinetics_root`: the directory to save the ava-kinetics dataset.
 Defaults to `$MMACTION2/data/ava_kinetics`.
-- `num_workers`: number of workers used to cut videos.
+- `num_workers`: number of workers used to prepare annotations.
 Defaults to -1 and use all available cpus.

 ## Step 6.
 Fetch Proposal Files